-7. Monitoring
+7. MONITORING

-- 7.1 The monitoring of planning obligations is a complex and time consuming process due to the variability of S106 agreements, and involves the monitoring of development progress against a variety of triggers, liaising with LPAs, calculation and collection of staged payments, application of indexation, raising invoices and maintaining a monitoring database.
-The County Council incurs significant costs, especially in relation to agreements relating to major residential developments with multiple post development triggers. - 7.2 In addition to the above, the introduction of mandatory reporting on planning obligations through the production of an annual infrastructure funding statement has been introduced through the CIL Regulations. - 7.3 In order to support the above, paragraph 2A has been inserted into Regulation 122 of the CIL Regulations 2010 (as amended) which asserts that a monitoring contribution does not have to constitute a reason for granting a planning permission.
-It also sets the parameters for the charging of monitoring fees in that: - any monitoring fee should be fairly and reasonably relate in scale and kind to the development and - should not exceed the authority's estimate of its cost of monitoring the development over the lifetime of that development. - 7.4 The planning obligations management fee is a standard charge based on estimated annual monitoring time, relating to the administration, monitoring, management and reporting of each planning obligation.
+- 7.1 The monitoring of planning obligations is a complex and time consuming process due to the variability of Section 106 agreements, and involves the monitoring of development progress against a variety of triggers, liaising with Local Planning Authorities, calculation and collection of staged payments, application of indexation, raising invoices and maintaining a monitoring database.
+The County Council incurs significant costs, especially in relation to agreements relating to major residential developments with multiple triggers. - 7.2 In addition to the above, the introduction of mandatory reporting on planning obligations through the production of an annual infrastructure funding statement has been introduced through the CIL Regulations. - 7.3 In order to support the above, paragraph 2A has been inserted into Regulation 122 of the CIL Regulations 2010 (as amended) which asserts that a monitoring contribution does not have to constitute a reason for granting a planning permission.
+It also sets the parameters for the charging of monitoring fees in that: - any monitoring fee should be fairly and reasonably relate in scale and kind to the development and - should not exceed the authority's estimate of its cost of monitoring the development over the lifetime of that development. - 7.4 The County Council's planning obligations management fee is a standard charge based on estimated monitoring time per trigger and relates to the administration, monitoring, management and reporting of each planning obligation.
 Full payment of the monitoring fee will be due on the commencement of the development in the case of a full application, or on commencement of each reserved matters stage in the case of phased developments.
-For larger developments the fee may be phased across completion of the planning obligation and implementation of development. - 7.5 It should be noted that any administrative charge will remain separate from the Council's legal costs which will remain independently recovered by the Legal Team and from any Travel Plan monitoring fees.
+For larger developments the fee may be phased across the delivery of the development. - 7.5 It should be noted that any S106 monitoring charge will remain separate from the Council's legal costs which will remain independently recovered by the Legal Team and from any Travel Plan monitoring fees (see Appendix 1) or Biodiversity Net Gain monitoring fees (see Appendix 8).